What happened to me?

 Fear of speaking out can lead to being dominated by others which can lead to anxiety and depression which may lead to suicidal thoughts.
 At times, we need to be assertive (speaking the truth in love) for our own well being.
 This is a crucial point.
 Try not to always avoid arguments and, where possible, work at resolving differences.

 If you have fallen into the trap of letting yourself be dominated by others; humble yourself and repent.
-Don’t condemn yourself as “there is no condemnation for those in Christ Jesus” (Romans 8:1).
+Don’t condemn yourself as there is no condemnation for those in Christ Jesus (Romans 8:1).
 Don’t blame yourself for everything.
 It won’t be entirely your fault.
 In a relationship where one is dominated, there are two people.
-As these are lifetime traits, it is hard for both people to acknowledge the way they are and difficult for them to change.
-Let time pass and ask God to change your hearts.
+As these can be lifetime traits, it is hard for both people to acknowledge the way they are and difficult for them to change.
+Ask God to change your hearts and give him time to gently do so.

 Play the song The Robe by Wes King